j8r/clicr/README.md

 ## Error handling

-When a command issued can't be performed, an exception is raised that can be either `Help`, `ArgumentRequired`, `UnknownCommandOrVariable` or `UnknownOption` depending of the error cause.
+When a command issued can't be performed, an exception is raised that can be either `Help`, `ArgumentRequired`, `UnknownCommand`, `UnknownOption` or `UnknownVariable` depending of the error cause.

 You can catch this exceptions like this: